PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - **Smishing** is a social engineering attack that uses fake mobile text messages to trick people into downloading malware/sharing information/sending money.
 - The **Gramm-Leach-Bliley Act(GLBA)** requires financial institutions/financial product companies to expand their information-sharing practices to their customers and to safeguard sensitive data.
 - The **Sarbanes Oxley Act** was made to help protect investors from fraudulent financial reporting by corporations.
 It mandated strict reforms to existing securities regulations and imposed tough new penalties on lawbreakers.
+- The **Department of Homeland Security(DHS)** is a large federal agency whose goal is to provide security against terrorism and other potential threats.
-- The **Federal Information Security Modernization Act** Codifies Department of Homeland Security(DHS) authority to administer the implementation of information security policies for non-national security federal Executive Branch systems, including providing technical assistance and deploying technologies to such systems.
+- The **Federal Information Security Modernization Act** Codifies the DHS's authority to administer the implementation of information security policies for non-national security federal Executive Branch systems, including providing technical assistance and deploying technologies to such systems.
 It also clarifies the Office of Management and Budget's (OMB) oversight authority over federal agency information security practices.
 - The **Payment Card Industry Data Security Standard (PCI DSS)** is a widely accepted set of policies and procedures intended to optimize the security of credit, debit and cash card transactions.
 It also protects cardholders against misuse of their personal information.
 - The **Health Insurance Protability and Accountability Act(HIPPA)** protects the privacy and security of health information and gives patients rights to their health information by establishing standards to safeguard the protected health information that the following entities and their business associates hold:
     - Health plan